-Note 17 - Disclosures on equity
+Note 17 Disclosures on equity

-Detail and changes in equity accounts are shown in the consolidated statement of changes in equity.
+The detail and movements in the funds of equity accounts are shown in the consolidated statement of changes in equity.

 17.1 Capital management

 The main object of capital management relative to the administration of the Company's financial debt and equity is to ensure the regular conduct of operations and business continuity in the long term, with the constant intention of maintaining an adequate level of liquidity and in compliance with the financial safeguards established in the debt contracts in force.
 Within this framework, decisions are made in order to maximize the value of SQM.